GoodforGod/itmo.help.bot/README.md

 * *help* - Tell you about some markup info.
 * *lang* - Change **language** for bot.
 * *feedback* - Send your *feedback/ideas/bugreports*.
+* *silent* - Disable/Enable all notifications from Bot.
 * *menu* - Summon bot menu.

 ## Explanation